 Gifts can be directed to any of the following areas:

 The most common designation for gifts from churches, the Northwestern Fund helps cover the college’s operational costs, reducing the cost of a Northwestern College education for each student by $1,000 per year.

 Many of our students rely on financial assistance to attend Northwestern.
 Your church can support an existing scholarship or establish one of your own.

 As Northwestern’s campus continues to grow, so does the need for resources to fund capital projects.
 Alumni, friends and churches play an important role in affirming our mission and ministry with their financial support for campus improvements.

 Student ministry gifts

 Our students are encouraged to develop a Christian worldview and to serve God and others on campus and throughout the world.
-Churches can help support students as they minister in homeless shelters and prisons, join worship and youth ministry teams traveling to area churches, and serve in other cultures and countries through Northwestern’s Spring Service Project and Summer of Service programs.
+Churches can help support students as they minister in homeless shelters and prisons, join worship teams traveling to area churches, and serve in other cultures and countries through Northwestern’s Spring Service Project and Summer of Service programs.